gallejens/ap-steelduxx-klantenportaal/frontend/src/assets/manuals/admin.md

 **Search function**

 In the top left corner you can find the search function.
-Typing in this box will filter the orders by the inputted text.
+Typing in this box will filter the information based on the inputted text.

 When you press enter the text you put in will be stored and you will be able to add another search condition.